- Code ECON3102

 - AsPr Patrick Beissner

 Second Semester 2022

 See Future Offerings

 This course extends and reinforces the material developed in Macroeconomics 2 by analysing a number of policy issues in macroeconomics.
 Its objective is to show how practical problems can be structured and analysed using macroeconomic models and appropriate data.
 Most of the applications will be drawn from contemporary and historical Australian experience.
 Topics to be discussed include measurement and interpretation of macroeconomic aggregates; impact of the world economy on short-run fluctuations in Australia; determinants of economic growth and foreign debt; assessment of the impact of fiscal policy; inflation targets and monetary policy; and the persistence of unemployment.

-2. understand how to use different macroeconomic models to evaluate macreconomic activity;
+- display thorough understanding of different macroeconomic models to evaluate macroeconomic activity;

-3. be familiar with the main computational models used in Australia to forecast economic economic activity, and how they are used to evaluate policy proposals;
+- prove familiarity with the main computational models used in Australia to forecast economic activity, and how they are used to evaluate policy proposals;

-4. know how to report macroeconomic policy analysis in a coherent way with clear explanations of the economic intuition;
+- exhibit detailed knowledge of how to report macroeconomic policy analysis in a coherent way with clear explanations of the economic intuition.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.